bluelightning32/vs-lambda/readme.md

 ## Missing features

 This mod is in early access.
 It is still missing the following features:
-1. A primitive application block that invokes functions without have to build a full function scope.
-2. A primitive destruct block to introduce the player to the concept of `match` without having to build a full match with cases in a function scope.
+1. A primitive destruct block to introduce the player to the concept of `match` without having to build a full match with cases in a function scope.
+The destruct block would also let the player unlock the rest of the constructor terms (most can only be accessed in creative mode).
-3. Handbook entries or maybe a wiki.
-For now, look at the recipe descriptions.
-Try solving the inscription recipes in the order listed in the `en.lang` file.
+2. Handbook entries or maybe a wiki.
+For now, look at the [getting started guide](getting-started.md) to see how to use the application jig.
+If you're feeling adventurous, look up the inscription recipes in the source code, and try solving them in creative mode.
-4. Recipes to obtain the lambda blocks (can only be accessed in creative mode currently).
+3. Recipes to obtain the blocks to perform inscription crafting (can only be accessed in creative mode currently).
+The application jig blocks have recipes.
-5. Drops or recipes to obtain the constructor and type items (can only be accessed in creative mode currently).
-6. Balanced inscription recipes.
+5. Balanced inscription recipes.
-7. A few reward items (maybe a slightly more powerful axe?) to motivate the player to solve the puzzles.
+6. A few reward items (maybe a slightly more powerful axe?) to motivate the player to solve the puzzles.
-8. Puzzle/function block breaks the solution blocks upon a successful inscription, to stop the player from spamming the inscription recipe, and to force the player to learn through some repetition.
+7. Puzzle/function block breaks the solution blocks upon a successful inscription, to stop the player from spamming the inscription recipe, and to force the player to learn through some repetition.
-9. A way to inspect the type of ports while building a function.
+8. A way to inspect the type of ports while building a function.
-10. Better translation of Coq errors into block locations.
+9. Better translation of Coq errors into block locations.
-11. Inscription sound effects.
+10. Inscription sound effects.
-12. Puzzles that check not just the output type but the term produced by the function.
+11. Puzzles that check not just the output type but the term produced by the function.
-13. Fixpoints.
+12. Fixpoints.

 ## Building